Controlling charge and spin transport in an Ising-superconductor Josephson junction: Quasiclassical Green's function

 We employ the quasiclassical formalism which concentrates on the phenomena close to the Fermi surface~\cite{Eilenberger1968, LO1969, Belzig99, noneqSC}.
 This is justified since both the superconducting gap and the ISOC strength are much smaller than the Fermi energy in a typical Ising superconductor.
-The exact solutions to the quasiclassical Green's function for the Ising superconductor with Zeeman term $-J_x\sigma_x$ can be found in the supplemental material of Ref.~\cite{mirage}.
-Here, we generalize to the situation with an arbitrary in-plane direction.
+The exact quasiclassical Green's function for the Ising superconductor with Zeeman term $-J_x\sigma_x$ was already derived in the Supplemental Material of Ref.~\cite{mirage}.
+Here, we generalize this result to the situation with an arbitrary in-plane direction.
 The structure of the quasiclassical Green's function is written as~\cite{noneqSC, Eschrig15}